base-org/web/apps/base-docs/base-camp/docs/hardhat-profiling-size/hardhat-profiling-size.md

 import "hardhat-contract-sizer"
 ```

-When finsihed, you are ready to use the plugin.
+When finished, you are ready to use the plugin.

 ## Your first size profiling